shoaibur/Deep-Learning/recurrent-neural-networks/README.md

     * Word embedding size - Performance increases with embedding size up to a certain size.
 50 to 200 is good but could be 500 or even 1000 (see Lai et al., 2016).

 # Embeddings and Word2Vec
+  * Word embedding is the collective term for models that learn to map a set of words or phrases in a vocabulary to vectors of numerical values.
+These vectors are called embeddings.
+In general, this technique is used to reduce dimensionality of text data.
+However, this technique can also learn interesting trends and relationships between the words in the vocabulary.
+  *
 # Sentiment analysis using RNN